dreamtools/dreamtools/doc/source/userguide.rst

 ===========

-For a user, there are 2 ways to use **dreamtools**.
+For a user, there are 2 ways to use **DREAMTools**.
 Either using the executable **dreamtools** or by scripting the library.

 Before explaining the two approches, let us simply explain the idea of the scoring functions.
 It may sound obvious but to score a submission one need to have a submission !
 Given the complexity and diversity of challenges, the templates are also complex and diverse.
-The format must be correct and the scoring functions in **DreamTools** do not have thorough format validators so it would be handy to retrieve a template submission, which is possible as shown hereafter.
+The format must be correct and the scoring functions in **DREAMTools** do not have thorough format validators so it would be handy to retrieve a template submission, which is possible as shown hereafter.

 The scoring will internally download a gold standard file, which can also be retrieved independently.